Model-Independent Learning of Quantum Phases of Matter with Quantum Convolutional Neural Networks

-We generate the training data with the following steps: \begin{enumerate} \item Randomly pick a label $m\in \{1,\cdots,M\}$ and prepare a fixed-point wavefunction $\ket{\psi_m}\in\Psi_G$. \item Apply $L_{\text{noise}}$ layers of random symmetric local two-qubit gates, for $L_{\text{noise}}<N/2$. \end{enumerate} The requirement of $L_{\text{noise}}<N/2$ comes from the finite size of the QCNN.
+We generate the training data with the following steps (sketched in Fig.~\ref{fig:qcnn}b): \begin{enumerate} \item Randomly pick a label $m\in \{1,\cdots,M\}$ and prepare the fixed-point wavefunction $\ket{\psi_m}\in\Psi_G$. \item Apply $L_{\text{noise}}$ layers of random symmetric local two-qubit gates, for $L_{\text{noise}}<N/2$. \end{enumerate} The requirement of $L_{\text{noise}}<N/2$ comes from the finite size of the QCNN.
 Namely, if the correlation length created by the noise becomes comparable to the QCNN's size, the phases are no longer distinguishable by the QCNN.
-The procedure is sketched in Fig.~\ref{fig:qcnn}b.
-In practice, we first train the QCNN by a single layer of noise.
-Once convergence is achieved, we increase the number of noise layers by one and again optimize the QCNN.
-This procedure is continued, until the test accuracy falls below a threshold.
+In practice, we first train the QCNN with a single layer of noise then increase the number of layers one-by-one as we achieve convergence.
+We continue until test accuracy falls below a threshold.
 We restrict ourselves to the simplest case of two-qubit gates for the noise.
 However, the scheme can be easily generalized to symmetric gates that act on more qubits.
-There is a simple physical picture behind the protocol.
-The fixed-point wavefunction $\ket{\psi_m}$ encodes the long-distance physics that characterizes the phase.
-The random symmetric layers effectively mask the short distance details within $\ket{\psi_m}$, and thus force the QCNN to learn the symmetry-invariant long-range order of $\ket{\psi_m}$.

-\textit{\textbf{Training time-reversal symmetric phases in 1D.---}}To investigate the effectiveness of the protocol, we consider the task of classifying gapped phases of 1D translationally invariant spin-$1/2$ chains with a time-reversal symmetry generated by $T = \left(\prod_i X_i\right)K$, where $X$ is the Pauli-$X$ matrix and $K$ is complex conjugation.
-We focus on the cases where the translational symmetry is not spontaneously broken.
-The system can then host three phases~\cite{schuch:2011,chen:2011}: (i) The symmetry-breaking (SB) phase, where $T$ is spontaneously broken and the system has degenerate ground states; (ii) the trivial phase; and (iii) the SPT phase.
-In the thermodynamic limit the ground state is unique for (ii) and (iii), but $T$ is fractionalized trivially and non-trivially, respectively.
+\textit{\textbf{Training time-reversal symmetric phases in 1D.---}}To investigate the effectiveness of the protocol, we consider classification of gapped phases of 1D translationally invariant spin-$1/2$ chains with time-reversal symmetry generated by $T = \left(\prod_i X_i\right)K$, where $X$ is the Pauli-$X$ matrix and $K$ is complex conjugation.
+We focus on the cases where the translation symmetry is not spontaneously broken.
+The system hosts three phases~\cite{schuch:2011,chen:2011}: (i) The symmetry-breaking (SB) phase, where $T$ is spontaneously broken and the system has degenerate ground states; (ii) the trivial phase; and (iii) the SPT phase.
+In the thermodynamic limit, the ground state is unique for (ii) and (iii), but $T$ is fractionalized trivially and non-trivially, respectively.
 A fixed-point wavefunction can be found for each phase